On Center Home | MyOnCenter Portal | Start an On-Screen Takeoff Trial | Request a Quick Bid Demo | Contact Us | SALES: 1-866-627-6246

 Move the Access (*.mdb) database to a folder, CD, or Flash Drive that is not shared nor visible to your end-user(s) (you can also move them to a "ZIP" archive).
 Consider this an archive of previous work which should be accessed only for review of 'old' information.
 You want to prevent your users from using these old databases by accident.

-database or modifying archival Bids.
-Also, leaving the Access databases available increases the risks of 'cross-connecting' more than one OST
+If you leave the Access (*.mdb) database visible, you risk your end users accidentally opening the outdated Microsoft Access database and creating Bids in the wrong database or modifying archival Bids.
+Also, leaving the Access databases available increases the risks of 'cross-connecting' more than one OST database to a single QB database and vice versa.

-database, case matters.
+Each user must type the name of the server exactly the same when they "Find"/Open an SQL database, case matters.
 We recommend using all lower-case letters, just to be consistent.
 When users type the server name differently, they will cause connection issues for interactive bids.